 - Applicants to the Gordon Memorial fellowship must propose research in colorectal cancer prevention.
 The Halliburton fellowship is open to applicants proposing research in all areas of cancer prevention (e.g., breast, lung, colorectal, skin, etc.)

 - This fellowship is available without regard to the applicant’s U.S. citizenship status.

-Program duration: The MD Anderson Postdoctoral Fellowship in Cancer Prevention Research is funded for up to two years, renewed annually pending research progress and availability of funds.
+The MD Anderson Postdoctoral Fellowship in Cancer Prevention Research is funded for one year and may be renewed for a second year pending research progress and availability of funds.

-Postdoctoral stipends are $51,000 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
 Fringe benefits include health insurance, paid institutional holidays and annual and sick leave.
-This fellowship does not provide additional research support for tuition, reference books, meeting registration, travel support and research costs.
-Awardees of the MD Anderson Postdoctoral Fellowship in Cancer Prevention must consult their mentors for additional research support.
+These fellowships do not provide additional research support for tuition, reference books, meeting registration, travel support, and research costs.
+Awardees of the Halliburton or Gordon Memorial Colorectoral Postdoctoral Fellowship must consult their mentors for additional research support.

 Phase 1: Initial Application

 To apply, launch the application in the DISCOVER system using the link located at the top of this web page.
 There are 3 steps required in the DISCOVER system: